 Many people have asked this question at their local Best Buy or other home theater equipment retailer.
 While yes, the standard terminology for the technology is “4K”, this is often just an approximate and rounded-off count of pixels.
 Many (read as MOST) displays have a horizontal pixel count of 3840 pixels (and a vertical count of 2160 pixels) This resolution scale is often referred to as 2160p as well.

 What Does 2160p Mean?

 2160p, or 2160 progressive scan, refers to both the vertical count of pixels and the method in which the image is “painted” onto the display.
-With progressive scan, the display “paints” the image as a whole every 1/60 seconds.
+With a progressive scan display, the screen “paints” the picture (as a whole object) every 1/60 seconds.

 Should I Care About 4K in Home Video?

 The short answer here is: YES!
 YES!
 1000x’s YES!

 The more complicated answer is: yes, but it kind of depends on your situation.
 This chart below shows just precisely what size display the average person (person with average eyes with or without corrective lenses) should purchase based on how far away they will be able to sit from the set: